nderimx/WifiProtectionEval/README.md

 .
 .
 ```
-This file should be renamed to myvpn.ovpn (change myvpn to anything) and placed in /etc/openvpn
+This file should be renamed to myvpn.ovpn (change myvpn to anything) and placed in `/etc/openvpn`.

 There should be only `auth-user-pass` present, instead of `auth-user-pass /etc/openvpn/myvpn.auth`, so the last part should be added.

 ##### /etc/config/openvpn
-Must contains:
+Must contain:
 ```
 config openvpn 'myvpn'
     option config 'etc/openvpn/myvpn.ovpn'